katehuntsman/midterm/RECOMMENDED_DATASETS.md

-# Recommended Datasets for Classification
+# Datasets for Classification

+A suitable dataset for classification includes:
+- Categorical or numerical features that help predict the target.
+- A **categorical target variable** for classification (binary or multiclass).
+- Enough samples per class to effectively train and test a model.

+## Recommendations

 | Dataset | Target Variable | Features | Use Case | Link |
 |---------|----------------|----------|----------|------|